 Pineapple tomatoes are a total fail so far.
 They just refuse to grow.

-We have a small but perfecttly-formed pineapple coming.
+We have a small but perfectly-formed pineapple coming.
 Other pineapple plants are looking well, but not producing fruit.
 The difference between pineapple plants in good soil and poor soil is pretty phenomenal.
 We find that pineapples flower at really random times.
 We’ve harvested fruit in summer and late autumn, with flowers forming seemingly when they feel like it.

 I planted some small pieces from shop bought sweet potato in late September, the shoots aren’t up yet.